amromics/panka/README.md

 Reproducibility
 ---------------

-To reproduce the benchmark, run each method (PanKA, KmerDNA, KmerProtein, PanPred) in the corresponding folder in the directory "reproducibility".
+To reproduce the benchmark, begin by downloading the dataset using the provided ENA accession number and Patric ID located in the /data/genomeID_annotation directory.
+Subsequently, execute each method (PanKA, KmerDNA, KmerProtein, PanPred) within the respective folder in the "reproducibility" directory.

 To run sequence type analysis, see reproducibility/Sequence_subtype_MLST_analysis.